 The COVID-19 pandemic has highlighted the cracks in Canada's public health systems.
-It has also provided us with a unique opportunity for systems transformation that benefits all Canadians.
+It has also provided us with a unique opportunity for systems transformation that addresses health inequities and benefits all Canadians.
 Building on challenges and priorities identified in the Chief Public Health Officer's 2021 Report and the CIHR Institute of Population and Public Health's Moving Forward Report, panelists and the audience will engage in discussion on how the Canadian public health community can advance a shared vision for Canada's future public health system.

-The session will focus on how to address the challenges highlighted by the COVID-19 pandemic, including the questions: What key partnerships will drive solutions?
+The session will focus on how to address the challenges highlighted by the COVID-19 pandemic including questions: What key partnerships will drive solutions?
 How can we make the case for public health?
+How can we ensure public health systems are equity-focused, anti-ableist, anti-colonial and anti-racist?
 What emerging area is most pressing?
-This forward-looking discussion will help foster a common vision for the future of Canada's public health systems.
+This forward-looking discussion will help foster a common vision for the future of Canada's public health systems